Nicolas Jarry: 2024: 100th career win, a win over world No. 2, first Masters final, and flag bearer at Olympics

 At the 2024 Argentina Open, he reached the quarterfinals defeating Stan Wawrinka for his 100th career win, one of only eight Chilean men in the Open Era to hit that number—a list which also includes his grandfather Jaime Fillol.
 Next he reached the semifinals after sixth seed Tomás Martín Etcheverry retired with an injury.
 He reached his sixth final by defeating the top seed and world No. 2, Carlos Alcaraz, in straight sets, his eighth top-10 win.

 At the 2024 Miami Open he reached his second Masters quarterfinal with wins over Jack Draper, Thiago Seyboth Wild, and world No. 8 and seventh seed, Casper Ruud, in straight sets.

 At the 2024 Italian Open, he reached his third Masters quarterfinal with wins over three unseeded players Matteo Arnaldi, wildcard Stefano Napolitano and qualifier Alexandre Muller.
 He reached his first Masters 1000 semifinal in his career defeating sixth seed and world No. 8, Stefanos Tsitsipas, in three sets, his tenth career top 10 win, and fifth on clay.
 It was also the first time multiple Chilean players (with Alejandro Tabilo) reached the semifinals at the same Masters 1000 and the first time at an ATP tour event since Fernando González and Nicolas Massu in Vina del Mar in 2006.
 He reached his first Masters final with a win over 14th seed Tommy Paul in three sets, becoming the first Chilean to reach a Masters final since González in 2007 also in Rome.
 He lost the final to Alexander Zverev in two sets.
 With this result, Jarry reached a new career-high ranking of world No. 16.

 On 8 July 2024, the Chilean Olympic Committee chose him and rower Antonia Abraham as the flag bearers for the París 2024 Olympic Games.

 2025: Wimbledon fourth round, back to top 100

-At the 2025 Wimbledon Championships, ranked No. 143, Jarry qualified for the main draw and reached the fourth round at the tournament for the first time and only for the second time at a Grand Slam, upsetting eight seed Holger Rune en route, in the first round.
+At the 2025 Wimbledon Championships, ranked No. 143, Jarry qualified for the main draw after wins over Pavel Kotov, Jozef Kovalík, and Lukáš Klein.
+In the main draw, he surprised eight seed Holger Rune over an upset in the first round.
+Following wins over teenage stars Learner Tien and João Fonseca, he then reached the fourth round at the tournament for the first time and lost to eventual quarterfinalist Cameron Norrie.
 As a result, he returned to the top 100 in the singles rankings on 14 July 2025.